Hot Springs South Dakota: Complete Guide

 Wooly’s Grill and Cellar

 The first thing locals will tell you is the bowling alley has some of the best food in town.
-We scoffed, but we learned.
-It’s true.
-They have an outrageously long appetizer menu with rather cheap prices and their burgers are fantastic.
+We scoffed, but learned.
+They have an outrageously long appetizer menu with rather cheap prices, and their burgers are fantastic.
 We came here again and again.
 Menu here.

 Big Time Pizza

-The best pie in town is at Big Time Pizza.
+The best pizza restaurant in Hot Springs, South Dakota is Big Time Pizza.
 A 20″ family-sized pie will run $32-60, so you’re not getting off easy.
-If you’ve never eaten bison, try it crumbled on a pizza!
+If you’ve never eaten bison, try it on a pizza!
 Menu here.

 Silk Road Experience

-Some folks consider the Silk Road Experience the best food in town.
-It is located between two buildings on N. River Street — like a permanent food truck.
-They have a rotating menu of Pakistani dishes and keep some peculiar hours (closed sun-mon).
-Here is their facebook page.
+Some folks consider the Silk Road Experience the best restaurant in Hot Springs, South Dakota.
+It is located between two buildings on North River Street — like a permanent food truck.
+They have a rotating menu of Pakistani dishes and keep peculiar hours (closed sun-mon).
+Facebook page here.

 Red Shed Smokehouse

-The Best BBQ in the area belongs to the Red Shed Smokehouse.
+The Best BBQ in Hot Springs, South Dakota is the Red Shed Smokehouse.
 This is another food truck-like establishment and you’ll frequently see a crowd of diners swarming the property.
 Outdoor seating available.
 Menu here.

 Stay USA